So Long, Snow Days: New York City Releases School Calendar For 2021-2022

 NEW YORK (CBSNewYork) — The New York City Department of Education has released its calendar for the 2021-2022 school year.

-The first day of school is set for September 13.READ MORE: Funeral Held For NYPD Officer Anastasios Tsakos, Remembered As Loving Father And Giving Friend
+The first day of school is set for September 13.READ MORE: Broadway Theaters Can Reopen At 100% Capacity On Sept.
+14, Gov. Cuomo Says

 The city won’t be abandoning remote learning entirely.
 Students will be remote for Election Day.

 It also looks like snow days are a thing of the past.
-Instruction will be moved online for any severe weather closures.MORE NEWS: Road To Reopening: Discover Long Island Using Art To Help Draw People Back To Local Businesses
+Instruction will be moved online for any severe weather closures.READ MORE: NYPD: Asian Woman Told To 'Get Off My Train' Before Being Slapped On Brooklyn Subway